mohamedkhattab/ramla-engine/README.md

 make serve
 ```

-Then open http://localhost:9999 in your browser!
+Then open http://localhost:9999 in your browser to see the immediate mode rendering demo.

-## 📋 Manual Setup (Alternative)
+## Manual Setup (Alternative)

 If you prefer to set up dependencies manually: